-Remember, blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions.
+Remember that blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions.
 In this case, the value of the whole if expression depends on which block of code executes.
 This means the value that results from both arms of the if must be the same type; in the previous example, they were both i32 integers.
 But what happens if the types are mismatched, as in the following example?

 Filename: src/main.rs